-Parents/carers of children aged 4–10 years of age reported that over a one-month period in lockdown, they saw increases in their child’s emotional difficulties, such as feeling unhappy, worried, being clingy and experiencing physical symptoms associated with worry, according to early results from the Co-SPACE (COVID-19 Supporting Parents, Adolescents, and Children in Epidemics) study, asking parents and carers about their children’s mental health through the COVID-19 crisis.
+Parents or carers of children aged 4–10 years of age reported that over a one-month period in lockdown, they saw increases in their child’s emotional difficulties, such as feeling unhappy or worried, being clingy, and experiencing physical symptoms associated with worry.
+This was according to early results from the Co-SPACE (COVID-19 Supporting Parents, Adolescents, and Children in Epidemics) study, asking parents and carers about their children’s mental health through the COVID-19 crisis.

 Over a one-month period in lockdown:

-- Parents/carers of primary school age children taking part in the survey report an increase in their child’s emotional, behavioural, and restless/attentional difficulties.
+- Parents or carers of primary school age children taking part in the survey report an increase in their child’s emotional, behavioural, and restlessness or attentional difficulties.

-- Parents/carers of secondary school age children report a reduction in their child’s emotional difficulties, but an increase in restless/attentional behaviours.
+- Parents or carers of secondary school age children report a reduction in their child’s emotional difficulties, but an increase in restlessness or attentional behaviours.

-- Adolescents taking part in the survey report no change in their own emotional or behavioural, and restless/attentional difficulties.
+- Adolescents taking part in the survey report no change in their own emotional or behavioural and restlessness or attentional difficulties.

-- Parents/carers of children with special educational needs (SEN) and those with a pre-existing mental health difficulty report a reduction in their child’s emotional difficulties and no change in behavioural or restless/attentional difficulties.
+- Parents or carers of children with special educational needs (SEN) and those with a pre-existing mental health difficulty report a reduction in their child’s emotional difficulties and no change in behavioural difficulties or restlessness or attentional difficulties.

 More than 10,000 parents have now taken part in the Co-SPACE survey led by experts at the University of Oxford.

-Parents/carers also reported that their children’s behaviour had got worse over time, with an increase in behaviours such as temper tantrums, arguments and children not doing what they are asked.
-Parents/carers in the survey also reported that their children showed greater levels of restlessness/fidgety behaviour and difficulties concentrating over the one month period.
+Parents or carers also reported that their children’s behaviour had got worse over time, with an increase in behaviours such as temper tantrums, arguments, and children not doing what they are asked.
+Parents or carers in the survey also reported that their children showed greater levels of restlessness or fidgety behaviour and difficulties concentrating over the one-month period.

-Perhaps surprisingly, the same pattern was not seen in the older age group of 11–16 year olds.
-Teenagers themselves reported no change in their emotional difficulties between the two time points and their parents/carers reported that they felt that their child’s emotional difficulties had actually improved.
+Perhaps surprisingly, the same pattern was not seen in the older age group of children aged 11–16.
+Teenagers themselves reported no change in their emotional difficulties between the two time points and their parents or carers reported that they felt that their child’s emotional difficulties had actually improved.
 Neither teenagers nor their parents reported any changes in their behaviour over this time but parents felt that their children were more restless and had more difficulty concentrating over time.

 Disclaimer: Psychreg is mainly for information purposes only.
 Materials on this website are not intended to be a substitute for professional advice, diagnosis, medical treatment, or therapy.
 Never disregard professional psychological or medical advice nor delay in seeking professional advice or treatment because of something you have read on this website.
 Read our full disclaimer here.